harrycresswell/harry/content/writing/26-04-16-designing-the-morpho-album-artwork/index.md

 Over the years, I don’t think we’ve ever landed on the right concept before we’ve hit a bunch of dead ends first.
 Things only start coming together once we’ve done this dance at least a handful of times.
 Usually it’s a simple idea.
 Something we touched on early on, that needed time, experimentation and going through the motions to reveal itself and materialise.

 The final artwork is the result of many hours spent playing around with different ideas, parking the ones that aren’t working, then deliberating over where to go next.
 It takes time and effort to find the right direction.
-Along with countless emails, WhatsApps, a bunch of late nights, and arguably too much pizza and whiskey.
+Along with countless emails, WhatsApps, a bunch of late nights, and arguably too much pizza and whisky.

 The whole project took around 8 months in total.
 From the moment Matt first briefed me on the project in February 2025, right through to [when Matt received the finished physical product](https://www.instagram.com/p/DQMF37giM_2/) in October 2025.
 It’s hard to say how many hours we actually spent on it.
 We had the initial concept down within 3 months, but it wasn’t like we were working on it everyday.
 Often we’ll give it days, sometimes weeks, between design sessions.
 Giving ideas time and space to evolve seems to be the key.